virtengine/docs.virtengine.com/_posts/v1.5/2-cloud-management-platform/megam_vertice_gettingstarted.md

   ]
 }
 [/block]
-Megam Vertice is an open source application orchestrator that launches apps in cloud.
-You've reached our documentation — where you learn how to use Vertice with your web application.
+Megam VirtEngine is an open source application orchestrator that launches apps in cloud.
+You've reached our documentation — where you learn how to use VirtEngine with your web application.

 If you have any feedback on this page, please don't hesitate to click "Suggest Edits" in the top right of this page, tweet at us [@megamsys](http://twitter.com/megamsys), or email us at [support@virtengine.com](mailto:support@virtengine.com).